When it comes to skiing, the length of your skis is a crucial factor that can greatly impact your experience on the mountain.

 Plus, they are very easy to carry around, so you don't need to bother with a long and heavy load every time you want to go skiing.
 You can simply put your short skis into your backpack and hit the road.

 Is it bad if my skis are too short?

-Contrary to a wide-spread belief, short skis are in many cases better than long skis.
+Contrary to a wide-spread belief, short skis are in most cases better than long skis.
 They are suitable for a wider range of skiers than longer skis and they bring many more benefits on the slopes.
 Whether you are a beginner or a free-style lover, you will have a blast riding short skis.

 Skiing with short skis also allows to progress at much faster pace than with long skis.
 You can go from rookie to an intermediate skier within a day thanks to a fast learning curve.

 Choosing skis for a beginner can be daunting task.
 See our guide to avoid picking the wrong pair.